KhushbuGadhwal/KhushbuGadhwal/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Learning new skill
-- 🌱 I’m currently learning Wordpress plugins
+- 🌱 I’m currently learning Wordpress plugins an add ons.